lunadragon06/gamehub/README.md

 ```
 Replace ``your-project-name-here`` with the actual name of your installed WP folder, which you've named yourself before your WP installation.
 ## 🚀 Getting Started
+### Node version 🖥️
-<b>Note:</b> It is recommended to use node version <= 15 before we start with this project installment in case this should be necessary to be able to run the project successfully.
+It is recommended to use node version <= 15 before we start with this project installment in case this should be necessary to be able to run the project successfully.
 1. Clone the repo from here:
 ```bash
 https://github.com/lunadragon06/gamehub.git